 A lightning-fast elevator

-The Atomium on our currency
+The Atomium appears on our currency

 A “bizarre” monument